kalisjoshua/gruff/README.md

 ## Code

-The code following the two back-tick characters will be added as the classname of the `code` element.
+The format portion of the block - following the initial three back-ticks - will define the block as a code block and be added as the classname to the `code` element for styling purposes.

-    ```<code declaration>
+    ```format
     var myVar = "awesome";

     function describe (addition) {